readium/lcp-specs/readium-lcp-draft.md

   </tr>
   <tr>
     <td>algorithm</td>
     <td>Algorithm used to calculate the signature, identified using the URIs given in [XML-SIG].
-This <b>MUST</b> match the signature algorithm named in the Encryption Profile identified in `encryption/profile`.</td>
+This <b class="rfc">must</b> match the signature algorithm named in the Encryption Profile identified in `encryption/profile`.</td>
     <td>URI</td>
   </tr>
   <tr>